 Welcome to Melcher Hall

-Melcher Hall, named after Milton L. Melcher and built in 1966, is home for approximately 255 men.
+Melcher Hall, named after Milton L. Melcher, was built in 1966 and is home for approximately 255 men.
 Melcher Hall residents are active in numerous campus and community events.
-Melcher Hall residents enjoy a recently renovated Party/Game Room and basement, which includes a newer kitchen for special meals, television area, and meeting area.
+This year, Melcher Hall residents get to celebrate the building’s 50th year in operation with some exciting new rennovations to the building, including a recently renovated Party/Game Room and basement, which includes a newer kitchen for special meals, television area, new pool table, new ice machine, and a specialized meeting area.

 From the Desk of the Resident Director

 It's hard to believe that fall is already truly upon us.
 Welcome to October - a month that's sure to be spooktacular.
 October brings a plethora of happenings to campus, including homecoming festivities, campus-wide annual events, and the natural beauty of the changing season.

 Homecoming Celebration: Congratulations to WAM (Wilgus and Melcher) for taking third place in the Residence Hall category during the Homecoming festivities!
 A special thank you is due to everyone who participated to make homecoming a great time for WAM!
 If you're interested in learning more about what happened at Platteville's homecoming celebration, check it out here!

 October Annual Events: Two great opportunities to get involved this month include Pickard Hall's Fright Fest as well as Dobson Hall's Trick-or-Treat.
 Both events are great fun for students as well as the community.
 If you're interested in either opportunity, talk to your RA for more details!